goat000/goat000.github.io/_posts/2023-12-28-gentle-introduction-to-reducing-taxes-in-retirement.md

 * You and your spouse are 60 years old, which means:
   - You can draw from retirement accounts with no penalty
   - You are not receiving Social Security payments yet
-  - You are not subject to Required Minimum Distribution
+  - You are not subject to Required Minimum Distributions

 I encourage you to play around with the sliders below before looking at the solution below.